Fixer33/Orientation-UI-Elements/README.md

 Simplifies creating UI screens that are applicable for album and portrait screen orientation at the same time

+P.S.
+Package is in development - you probably going to encounter some bugs

 ## Installation

 ### Using UPM (Unity Package Manager)